 National health strategies

-Many health issues have to be addressed on a nationwide basis and closely coordinated.
-The federal authorities have adopted national healthcare strategies setting down goals, approaches and measures in various areas of public health policy.
-Find out here about national strategies in areas including antibiotic resistance, dementia, e-health, cancer, non-communicable diseases, palliative care, addiction and migrant health.
+Many health issues have to be addressed on a nationwide basis, with closely coordinated activities.
+The national health strategies adopted by the federal government define goals, approaches and measures in various areas of health policy.
+Find out here about national strategies in areas such as antibiotic resistance, non-communicable diseases, addiction, and Covid-19.

 COVID-19 +: Endemic Strategy